-- Certified child care center. - 2.
-Cultural exhibits and library services. - 3.
-Lodge, social, community center and civic assembly. - 4.
-Nursing home. - 5.
-Public safety facilities. - 6.
-Public support facilities. - 7.
-Religious institution. - 8.
-Residential facility. - 9.
-Schools. - 10.
-Senior center. - 11.
-Utilities, major. - 12.
-Senior citizen/handicapped housing facilities with a maximum number of units 50 percent above the allowed density for the property; provided, that in addition to the provisions of Chapter 60, the following conditions shall apply: - a.
+- 1. Certified child care center.

+- 2. Cultural exhibits and library services.

+- 3. Lodge, social, community center and civic assembly.

+- 4. Nursing home.

+- 5. Public safety facilities.

+- 6. Public support facilities.

+- 7. Religious institution.

+- 8. Residential facility.

+- 9. Schools.

+- 10. Senior center.

+- 11. Utilities, major.

+12. Senior citizen/handicapped housing facilities with a maximum number of units 50 percent above the allowed density for the property; provided, that in addition to the provisions of Chapter 60, the following conditions shall apply:

+a.
 Facilities intended for senior citizens shall be restricted to persons 60 years and older.
-In the case of couples, one member of the couple shall be 60 years or older. - b.
-Building height restrictions shall be the same as the subject zoning district. - c.
+In the case of couples, one member of the couple shall be 60 years or older.

+b.
+Building height restrictions shall be the same as the subject zoning district.

+c.
 Community space and related equipment shall be required to provide social and recreational opportunities for project occupants.
 Included may be such facilities as game rooms, meeting rooms, music or craft rooms.
 At least one community room within a project shall include a service area with a kitchen sink, counter top and storage cabinets, and shall have easy access to a storage area sized to store tables, chairs and janitorial supplies.
-All complexes shall have a minimum of 15 square feet of community space per occupant, based on one person per bedroom. - d.
-Congregate dining facilities providing regular daily meals for residents shall be provided. - e.
+All complexes shall have a minimum of 15 square feet of community space per occupant, based on one person per bedroom.

+d.
+Congregate dining facilities providing regular daily meals for residents shall be provided.

+e.
 A minimum of 10 square feet of general storage area other than regular kitchen, bedroom and linen storage shall be provided within each unit.
-Complexes which do not include laundry facilities in the units shall have adequate laundry facilities accessible to all tenants. - f.
-The maximum number of units allowed in a senior citizen or handicapped housing facility shall be 50 percent above the allowed density for the property. - g.
+Complexes which do not include laundry facilities in the units shall have adequate laundry facilities accessible to all tenants.

+f.
+The maximum number of units allowed in a senior citizen or handicapped housing facility shall be 50 percent above the allowed density for the property.

+g.
 The design of the building(s) and the site and landscaping plans shall be subject to Chapter 55 CDC, Design Review.
-Special considerations for this use are the following: - 1) Structures shall be compatible in style, color, materials, and scale with the general character of the neighborhood.
+Special considerations for this use are the following:

+1) Structures shall be compatible in style, color, materials, and scale with the general character of the neighborhood.

-- 2) The building design and site layout shall define recognizable semi-public, semi-private, and private spaces; ensure a sense of protection and community identity; and minimize barriers to handicapped or elderly persons. - 3) A minimum of 25 percent of the property shall be in landscaping.
-The landscaping shall include areas for outdoor recreation, pedestrian access and amenities, and adequate visual and sound buffering of adjacent properties. - 4) No more than 25 percent of the total number of units may be used for nursing care patients. - 5) Minimum front, rear and side yard setbacks shall be the same as the underlying district unless the approval authority finds that a greater setback is indicated by uses and structures on surrounding properties or unique circumstances of the site. - 13.
+A minimum of 25 percent of the property shall be in landscaping.
+The landscaping shall include 3) areas for outdoor recreation, pedestrian access and amenities, and adequate visual and sound buffering of adjacent properties.

+No more than 25 percent of the total number of units may be used for nursing care patients.
+4)

+Minimum front, rear and side yard setbacks shall be the same as the underlying district unless the 5) approval authority finds that a greater setback is indicated by uses and structures on surrounding properties or unique circumstances of the site.

 Transportation facilities (Type II).
 See CDC 60.090 for additional approval criteria.
 (Ord.
-1377, 1995; Ord.
+1377, 1995; 13.
+Ord.
 1378, 1995; Ord.
 1411, 1998; Ord.
 1500, 2003; Ord.
 1584, 2008; Ord.
 1604 §§ 12, 13, 2011; Ord.
 1675 § 19, 2018)

-15.070 DIMENSIONAL REQUIREMENTS, USES PERMITTED OUTRIGHT AND USES PERMITTED
+West Linn Community Development Code 15.070 DIMENSIONAL REQUIREMENTS, USES PERMITTED OUTRIGHT AND USES PERMITTED UNDER PRESCRIBED CONDITIONS 15.070 DIMENSIONAL REQUIREMENTS, USES PERMITTED OUTRIGHT AND USES PERMITTED